Grandmaster (2007); Asian Champion (2013).

-Li Chao doesn not seem to favor the quicker versions of the game, however he did rack up an outright win at the City of Sydney Blitz 2013 with 7.5/9 ahead of Rajaram R Laxman and Attila Czebe.
+Li Chao does not seem to favor the quicker versions of the game; however, he did rack up an outright win at the City of Sydney Blitz 2013 with 7.5/9 ahead of Rajaram R Laxman and Attila Czebe.
 He is currently inactive in both the rapid and blitz forms of the game.

 Ratings and Rankings

 Li Chao's highest standard rating and ranking to date was 2756 in May 2015 when he was ranked world #14.